devchat-ai/devchat-website/docs/specs/chatmark.md

 - The status `x` or `-` indicates if the item is selected or not, respectively.
 - The ID in parentheses is a unique identifier for referencing the item.
 - The text following the ID describes the item.
-- The reply should be a single ID referencing the selected item.
+- The reply should be a single ID-status pair referencing the selected item.

 Example: